-Something is clearly wrong when it comes to federal student loan relief efforts.
-In August 2015, the Government Accountability Office (GAO) issued a report to Congress about federal student loan payment programs.
-The report found that 51% of all Federal Direct Loan borrowers were eligible for Income Based Repayment.
-Yet, only 13% of eligible borrowers actually participated in it.
-This means millions of student loan borrowers could pay less, but they either don’t know about the program or don’t know how to use it.
+Something is clearly wrong when it comes to federal student loan relief efforts, even with various student loan forgiveness programs in place.
+Only about 7% of eligible borrowers have applied for loan forgiveness (and we rounded up).
+This means millions of student loan borrowers could pay less but they either don’t know about the program or don’t know how to use it.

-The Department of Education even admits that their efforts to increase awareness about these programs is incomplete and inconsistent.
-The information is available they say, but it’s up to borrowers to hunt it down or ask their loan servicer.
+The Department of Education even admits that its efforts to increase awareness about these programs are incomplete and inconsistent.
+They say the information is available but it’s up to borrowers to hunt it down or ask their loan servicer.
 Luckily, Debt.com is here with the details…

 What is Income Based Repayment?

 In general, enrollees spend between 10% to 15% of their take-home income to repay student loans under an IBR.
 This reduces the burden of student loan repayment on your budget.
-The GAO report acknowledges that this can increase total cost over the life of your loans.
-However, in many cases other federal relief programs, such as Public Service Loan Forgiveness, can offset that added cost.
+The GAO report acknowledges that this can increase the total cost over the life of your educational loans.
+However, in many cases, other federal relief programs, such as Public Service Loan Forgiveness, can offset that added cost.